 Since then, conversations, collaborations, apple strudels and much more have been shared.
-After telling Uli about WIRWIR she offered to lend WIRWIR her project TERRITORIAL CLAIM for a year.
+After telling Uli about WIRWIR she offered to lend WIRWIR her project TERRITORIAL CLAIM for a longer period of time.

-It is with incredible thanks to Uli Aigner and Michal Kosakowski for entrusting WIRWIR with this amazing project for the next year.
+It is with incredible thanks to Uli Aigner and Michal Kosakowski for entrusting WIRWIR with this amazing work.